Investigations

 Result

-correlates with degree of glycemic control
+correlates with degree of glycaemic control

 serum thyroid-stimulating hormone